Function & Capabilities

 It can be difficult for quilters, scrapbookers and crafters to make precise cuts on fabric, paper and other materials.
 Handheld tools like hobby knives and scissors can be unwieldy and tedious for large or complex projects.
 If you find yourself frequently cutting small, intricate pieces or you need many pieces of a similar shape, you may want to consider adding a die-cutting machine to your crafting kit.
 These machines come in a variety of sizes, with different prices, power levels and capabilities, which can make it hard to choose the right one for your needs.

 Die cutters work best for cutting cardstock and paper across the board, but tougher models can cut low-strength materials.
 Even the simplest die cutters can cut and emboss, but more advanced models can draw, print, weld and scan.
 If you're the crafty type, check out our reviews on other crafting supplies like sewing machines and scrapbooking software.
-For even more about these machines, take a look at our articles about die-cutting machines.

 Die-Cutting Machines: How to Choose